 A bulb may collapse simply because it's old and worn out.
 Bulbs are made from rubber or flexible plastic that can become soft after repeated use, especially if you use fuel with a high ethanol content.
 If you're in the habit of leaving the tool in storage for extended periods, varnish in the fuel can collect on the sides of the bulb, and this can make the sides stick together when you press the bulb.
 The solution is to replace the bulb.
 This is usually a simple procedure, although it involves removing the carburetor.

-Faulty Check Valve
+The Faulty Check Valve Problem

-When you release the priming bulb, it creates a suction force as it regains its shape, and this force is sufficient to draw fuel through the check valve located in the fuel line that leads from the tank.
+When you release the primer bulb, it creates a suction force as it regains its shape, and this force is sufficient to draw fuel through the check valve located in the fuel line that leads from the tank.
 Another consequence of leaving old fuel in the trimmer for an extended period is that it can gum up this valve and prevent it from opening.
 If you do manage to start the trimmer, the fuel pump may develop enough suction to open the valve, but it's more likely that the trimmer won't start.
 You'll probably have to drain the fuel, clean the fuel lines and refill the trimmer with fresh fuel.

 Maintaining the Trimmer